Why Vodafone Group Public Limited Company (VOD)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-VOD currently public float of 2.71B and currently shorts hold a 0.14% ratio of that float.
-Today, the average trading volume of VOD was 5.89M shares.
+The average price from analysts is $22.54, which is $7.05 above the current price.
+VOD currently public float of 2.71B and currently shorts hold a 0.18% ratio of that float.
+Today, the average trading volume of VOD was 6.27M shares.

 VOD’s Market Performance